Guide for Reuse, Repair, Recycling, and Safe Disposal

 • Food Service Ware - Condiment Packets & Cups

-• Food Service Ware - Paper Products - Poly-coated
+• Food Service Ware - Paper Products - Plastic-coated

 • Food Service Ware - Paper Products - Uncoated